coda/packs-sdk/docs/guides/development/cli.md

 ### Create Pack definition

-Run `coda init` to initialize an empty project with the recommended settings and dependencies.
+Run `npx coda init` to initialize an empty project with the recommended settings and dependencies.

 ## Running code locally